François Bozizé: Early life and Kolingba's rule

 Bozizé was born in the present-day nation of Gabon, a member of the Gbaya people, and attended a military officers' training college in the Central African province of Bouar.
 He became a second lieutenant in 1969 and a captain in 1975.
 He was appointed Brigadier General by the Emperor of Central Africa Bokassa I (Jean-Bédel Bokassa) in 1978, after he beat a French noncommissioned officer who had been disrespectful to the Emperor.
 With General Josyhat Mayomokala, Bozizé ordered military personnel to attack young demonstrators who were asking for their parents' arrears.
 After Bokassa was ousted by David Dacko in 1979, Bozizé was appointed Minister of Defense after an operation that the French army used to overthrow Bokassa (Operation Barracuda).

 Following Dacko's ouster by André Kolingba in September 1981, Bozizé was appointed Minister of Information, but fled to the north of the country with 100 soldiers after his involvement in a failed coup attempt led by Ange-Félix Patassé on 3 March 1982, in which he accused Kolingba of treason and proclaimed the change of power on Radio Bangui.
 He then obtained refuge in France.
-Bozizé was arrested in Cotonou, Benin in July 1989, and imprisoned and tortured.
+During much of the 1980s, he also lived in Benin, where he became a devout follower of the Celestial Church of Christ.
+Bozizé was arrested in Cotonou in July 1989, and imprisoned and tortured.
 He was put on trial by Kolingba on charges of helping the coup d'état in May but was acquitted on 24 September 1991 and released from prison on 1 December.
 He then sought refuge in France, where he remained for nearly two years.